Optimal Pacing of a Cyclist in a Time Trial Based on Individualized Models of Fatigue and Recovery: Optimal Control Formulation

-where $m_b$ is the mass of the bicycle and rider, $m$ is the effective mass which is 1.4\% greater than $m_b$, $C_d$ is the aerodynamic drag coefficient, $A$ is the frontal area, $\rho$ is the density of air which is assumed to be constant and independent of the elevation, $\theta$ is the road slope which is positive for uphill and negative for downhill, and $C_R$ is the coefficient of rolling resistance of the road.
+and $m_b$ is the mass of the bicycle and rider, $C_d$ is the aerodynamic drag coefficient, $A$ is the frontal area, $\rho$ is the density of air which is assumed to be constant and independent of the elevation, $\theta$ is the road slope which is positive for uphill and negative for downhill, and $C_R$ is the coefficient of rolling resistance of the road.
+The parameter $m$ is the effective mass of the bicycle adding the effect of rotational inertia of the wheels to $m_b$ \cite{christie2013lecture},

+where $I_w$ is the wheel rotational inertia, and $R_w$ is the radius of each bicycle wheel.
+The bicycle used in the experiments has a wheel radius of 0.35 $m$ (28 inch wheels) and mass of 1.2 kg, so $I_w$ of each wheel was 0.147 $kg.m^2$.
+Therefore, the effective mass is 2.3 $kg$ larger than the combined mass of cyclist and the bicycle (2.4\% larger in the case of subject 14).

-Assuming 100\% efficiency for the bicycle powertrain, we can equate $u(t)$ to the cyclist's power on the pedals.
-The advantage of using Equation (\ref{eq_state_V}) is that gear selection is not a factor in our formulation, which otherwise makes the optimization more complex.
-Note that the third state equation for time derivative of cyclist's remaining anaerobic energy is the previously represented Equation (\ref{eq_p_exp_rec}),
+Assuming 100\% efficiency for the bicycle drivetrain, we can equate the propulsion power $u(t)$ to the cyclist's power on the pedals.
+As a result of using cyclist pedaling power rather than force as input, gear selection is not a factor in our formulation, which otherwise makes the optimization more complex.